glennwiz/CellSpawn/README.md

 ## To-Do List

+- [ ] Agro Mutation: Allow cells to hunt and consume other cells to gain energy
 - [ ] Cell reproduction: Allow cells to reproduce by splitting into two new cells when their age reaches a certain threshold.
 - [ ] Cell fusion: Allow cells to reproduce by fusing with another cell when they collide.
 - [ ] Movement speed mutation: Allow cells to mutate to become faster or slower.